tinyclub/linux-lab/README.md

     $ make uboot-help
     $ make uboot-menuconfig

-Allows to run sub-make goals of kernel, root and uboot directly without entering into their own building directory.
+Allows to run sub-make goals of kernel, root and U-Boot directly without entering into their own building directory.

 ## 4.12 More Usage